Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Blood and urine tests show your electrolyte levels and the cause of your dehydration, such as infection or diabetes.
 They may also show if your kidneys are working correctly.

 - A tilt table test is done to see what happens to your heartbeat and your blood pressure when you change positions.
 If your heartbeat increases and your blood pressure drops, you are dehydrated.

 - Drink liquids as directed.
 Ask your healthcare provider how much liquid to drink each day, and which liquids are best for you.
 You may also need to drink an oral rehydration solution (ORS).
 An ORS has the right amounts of sugar, salt, and minerals in water to replace body fluids.

-- IV therapy: You may receive fluid through an IV tube placed in your vein.
-Lost electrolytes may also be included in the fluid.
+- You may receive fluid through an IV.
+Electrolytes may also be included in the fluid.

-- Hypodermoclysis: This treatment quickly gives your body a large amount of water.
+- Hypodermoclysis gives your body a large amount of water quickly.
 The water is given into the deepest layer of your skin.
 Ask your caregiver for more information about hypodermoclysis.

 When should I contact my healthcare provider?

 - You have trouble drinking liquids because you are vomiting.